Cheryl M. Manley, Chair

-Joiava Philpott, Chair
+Joiava Philpott, Immediate Past Chair

 Joiava Philpott is Vice-President of Regulatory Affairs for Cox Communications, the third-largest cable provider in the nation, headquartered in Atlanta, GA.
 She is responsible for overseeing the development and implementation of regulatory strategies impacting voice, video, and broadband products.
 In this role, Joiava also provides legal counsel to internal business clients concerning the rights and obligations of Cox in the provision of all cable, broadband, and telecommunications services.
 She leads Cox’s policy and advocacy efforts before state regulatory agencies and provides support in relation to proceedings at the Federal Communications Commission.